16 Blocks

 16 Blocks is a 2006 American action thriller film directed by Richard Donner and starring Bruce Willis, Mos Def, and David Morse.
 The film unfolds in the real time narration method.
-It marked the final directed film for Donner in addition to the last acting role for his cousin and frequent collaborator Steve Kahan.
+It marked the final directed film for Donner during his lifetime in addition to the last acting role for his cousin and frequent collaborator Steve Kahan.

 Plot

 Jack Mosley is an alcoholic, burned-out NYPD detective.
-Despite a late shift the night before, his lieutenant orders him to escort a witness, Eddie Bunker, from local custody to the courthouse 16 blocks away to testify on a police corruption case before a grand jury at 10 a.m.
-Bunker tries to be friendly with Mosley, telling him of his aspirations to move to Seattle to become a cake baker with his sister who he has never met, but Mosley is uninterested, and stops at a liquor store.
-They are suddenly ambushed by a gunman, and Mosley drags Bunker to a local bar to take shelter and call for backup.
+Despite a grueling late shift the night before, his lieutenant orders him to escort a witness, Eddie Bunker, from local custody to the courthouse sixteen blocks away to testify on a police corruption case before a grand jury at 10 a.m.
+Bunker tries to be friendly with Mosley, telling him of his aspirations to move to Seattle and open a bakery with his sister who he has never met, but Mosley is uninterested and insists on stopping at a liquor store.

+Hired assassins shoot up the escort car, and Mosley drags Bunker to his favorite bar to take shelter and call for backup.
 Mosley's former partner, Frank Nugent, and several other officers arrive.
-Nugent and his men are part of the corruption scheme, and he tells Mosley that Bunker is not worth defending as his testimony will likely expose several corrupt officers, including Nugent.
-The corrupt cops try to frame Bunker for firing at an officer before they try to kill him.
-Mosley intervenes, rescuing Bunker and fleeing.
+Nugent admits that he is one of the officers named in the corruption case, and that out of loyalty, Mosley should let him kill him.
+The corrupt cops try to frame Bunker for firing at an officer, but Mosley intervenes, rescuing Bunker and fleeing.

-Mosley briefly stops at his sister Diane's apartment to retrieve guns and ammo, and learns the police have already approached her about his activities earlier that day.
-He and Bunker take steps to further elude the police, and Mosley is wounded in the process.
+Mosley briefly stops at his sister Diane's apartment and learns that the police have already approached her about his activities earlier that day.
+He and Bunker take steps to further elude their pursuers, and Mosley is wounded in the process.
 They become cornered in a run-down apartment building as Nugent and his men search floor by floor.
-Mosley calls the district attorney to arrange for help, but purposely gives the wrong apartment number, suspecting there is a mole involved.
-Mosley and Bunker are able to escape onto a passenger bus, and as the police follow them, Mosley is forced to treat the passengers as hostages.
+Mosley calls the district attorney's office, but purposely gives the wrong apartment number, suspecting there is a mole involved.

+Mosley and Bunker use the distraction to escape onto a passenger bus and as the police follow them, Mosley is forced to treat the passengers as hostages.
 The bus crashes into a construction site and is soon surrounded by the ESU.
-Aware that Nugent will likely order the ESU to storm the bus, risking the safety of the passengers, Mosley allows the passengers to go free, using their cover to allow Bunker to sneak off the bus in the confusion.
-Mosley finds a tape recorder in the discarded possessions on the bus, and prepares a farewell message to Diane.
+Not wanting the passengers to get caught up in crossfire, Mosley allows them to go free while enabling Bunker to escape in the chaos.
+Mosley finds a tape recorder while going through the passenger's luggage and prepares a farewell message to Diane.